Mongolian idiocy: Deprecation of the term

 In 1961, genetic experts wrote a joint letter to the medical journal The Lancet which read:

-It has long been recognised that the terms Mongolian Idiocy, Mongolism, Mongoloid, etc. as applied to a specific type of mental deficiency have misleading connotations.
+It has long been recognized that the terms Mongolian Idiocy, Mongolism, Mongoloid, etc. as applied to a specific type of mental deficiency have misleading connotations.
 The importance of this anomaly among Europeans and their descendants is not related to the segregation of genes derived from Asians; its appearance among members of Asian populations suggests such ambiguous designations as 'Mongol Mongoloid'; increasing participation of Chinese and Japanese in investigation of the condition imposes on them the use of an embarrassing term.
 We urge, therefore, that the expressions which imply a racial aspect of the condition be no longer used.
 Some of the undersigned are inclined to replace the term Mongolism by such designations as 'Langdon Down Anomaly', or 'Down's Syndrome or Anomaly', or 'Congenital Acromicria'.
 Several of us believe that this is an appropriate time to introduce the term 'Trisomy 21 Anomaly', which would include cases of simple Trisomy as well as translocations.
-It is hoped that agreement on a specific phrase will soon crystallise once the term 'Mongolism' has been abandoned.
+It is hoped that agreement on a specific phrase will soon crystallize once the term 'Mongolism' has been abandoned.

 In 1965, WHO resolved to abandon the term at the request of the Mongolian People's Republic.
 The term thereafter began to fade from use, in favor of Down's syndrome, Down syndrome and Trisomy 21 disorder.

-The term "Mongolian idiocy" was reported as continuing in use at least 15 years after the WHO's decision to abandon it; in his book The Panda's Thumb, published in 1980, paleontologist Stephen Jay Gould reported that the term "mongolism" was still commonly used in the United States, despite being "defamatory" and "wrong on all counts".
+The term "Mongolian idiocy" was reported as continuing in use at least 15 years after the WHO's decision to abandon it; in his book The Panda's Thumb, published in 1980, paleontologist Stephen Jay Gould reported that the term "Mongolism" was still commonly used in the United States, despite being "defamatory" and "wrong on all counts".